 This one is (probably) fairly universal.
 Most countries are mostly ignorant of what’s going on outside their borders.

 But Spanish people can get on RyanAir and move to any country in Europe for close to nothing.
-They’ve got work visas and healthcare all over Europe.
+They’ve got work visas and government healthcare all over Europe.

 All the same, I feel like Spanish people only recognize 3 types of foreigner: moreno, chino and guiri.

 On my end, I’ve spent a fair amount of time explaining to people that no, just because I speak English doesn’t mean I am English.

-And listening to their stereotypes about guiris as well – mostly culled from the news reports about British football hooligans and holidaymakers in Ibiza.
+And listening to their stereotypes about guiris as well – mostly culled from the news reports about the lowest level of British football hooligans and holidaymakers in Ibiza.